CU researchers won a prize paper award at an international ASRM fertility meeting aimed at helping patients get the best possible pregnancy outcomes.

 Dr. Polotsky’s Obesity journal article shows a direct link between male obesity, infertility and decreased in vitro fertilization (IVF) success rates.

-Serena Dovey, MD, and Lauren Roth, MD, join the staff of Advanced Reproductive Medicine, increasing its commitment to research-based clinical care for all fertility patients.
+Serena Dovey, MD and Lauren Roth, MD, join CU’s fertility staff, increasing its commitment to research-based clinical care for all fertility patients.

-Colorado infertility patients whose obesity is getting in the way of achieving pregnancy can now get help from a new program that is the only one of its kind in the country.
+Colorado infertility patients struggling with obesity can now get help from weight specialists and the only wellness program of its kind in the country.

-CU clinician and researcher picked by Denver physicians as a doctor they would most want treating them and their families.
+Dr. Alvero was named “Top Doc of 2013″ by 5280 Magazine and Denver physicians as the fertility doctor they would most want treating them and their families.

-The new setting offers patients the best of both worlds: an intimate, private-practice feel backed up by the expertise of a leading university research hospital involved in every aspect of reproductive medicine.
+CU’s Stapleton fertility clinic offers patients the expertise of a leading university research hospital involved in every aspect of reproductive medicine.